klmhsb42/wiki-translate/README.md

 ## Contribute

+* Each language has an own folder including
+  * one index.md
-Each language has an own folder including one index.md and one folder "content" with translated pages.
-You can add new languages, new pages or edit them.
+  * one folder "content" with translated pages.
+* You can add new languages, new pages or edit them.
+* Each page should refer to the other languages (their pages with same content)